darrylwest/geozipdb/README.md

 `curl http://localhost:5000/v1/zipdb/ziplist/37.865183,-122.238209 -> 94704,94705,94706...`

-A comma delimied list is return or a 404 if the lat/lng does not map to a zip.
+A comma delimited list is return or a 404 if the lat/lng does not map to a zip.

-_Note: be careful not to have spaces in your url_
+_Note: be careful not to have spaces in your url._

 ### As an API